jstowers/flutter_clock/digital_clock/README.md

 ## Next Steps

-• Design and create additional animations, including other colors, patterns, and randomization
+• Design and create dazzling new animations, including new colors, patterns, and randomization.

-• Incorporate a screen to attractively display the location and weather
+• Incorporate a screen to attractively display the location and weather.

-• Allow the user to change fonts and color patterns
+• Allow the user to change fonts and color patterns.

 ## Conclusion